djalbat/the-occam-user-manual/getting-started.md

 The only other prerequisite is Git.
 Git is version control software invented by Linus Torvalds, of Linux fame.
-It revolutionised version control almost instantly upon its release and, as a consequence, revolutiionised developer and team workflows.
+It revolutionised version control almost instantly upon its release and, as a consequence, revolutionised developer and team workflows.
 Alongside Git came the GitHub website.
 GitHub enabled developers to share their code with the wider community and, as an aside, along with Markdown it brought readme files to the fore.
 You can at a pinch get away without installing Git, at least initially, but if you are going to do any serious work with Occam then you will need it.